StewBC/Time-Pilot/TimePilot-CX16/README.md

-# Time Pilot for Commander X16 using llvm-mos to compile the C version
+# Time Pilot for Commander X16

-These instructions are for using the Commander X16 version.
-Converting the art and building the code, and playing the game.
+These instructions are for Converting the art and audio, building the code, and playing the game.

-NOTE: At the time of writing this, there's no AUDIO for the cx16 version.
+## About the Audio
+The CX16 version now supports sound by using almost the same sounds as the PC version.
+These are PCM files.
+Since I can only play 1 PCM file at a time, I have arranged the audio files in a priority order.
+Higher priority sounds will interrupt lower priority sounds and lower priority sounds will simply not play while a higher priority sound is playing.

+This sound system is not satisfactory.
+I shortened the samples so that a higher priority sample doesn't tie up the whole sound system for too long.
+It doesn't sound awesome but it's better than nothing.

+Quite frankly, I am stunned that this works half as well as it does.
+I did not expect to be able to play the game and feed the audio all from C code.
+If I ever learn how to do SFX on this system, or if someone else does it for me, I will gladly replace this with a proper SFX system.

 ## Getting started
 This workspace uses cmake and Ninja, so that does have to be installed.